 The durability of the tools usually reflects on the owner.
 Aside from how often he plays and uses those tools, how he takes good care of it is still a big factor.

 Golfers can clean their golf irons with warm water and mild soap.
-Mixed with warm water and soap in the basin or bucket and then dip your iron on the water for a few minutes.
-This will help soften the dirt or mud that stick on the iron
+Mixed with warm water and soap in the basin or bucket and then dip your iron in the water for a few minutes.
+This will help soften the dirt or mud that stick on the iron.

 Scrub the grooves with the brush to remove those hard to remove dirt.
 Rinse it with water and dry it off with a soft towel.
 Make sure to dry it thoroughly to avoid rust on your iron.

-Aside from cleaning your golf irons, you may also be considering re-grooving your iron to keep your tools on the shape.
+Aside from cleaning your golf irons, you may also be considering re-grooving your iron to keep your tools in shape.
 You can use the GrooveMaster Adjustable Golf Groove Sharpener!

 In addition to cleaning, here are some additional tips on how players can take good care of their irons.
-Please pay attention on how you arrange your equipment in your bag.
-You can use covers; without them, they will mark quick.
-And, please stay away from rocks as possible.
+Please pay attention to how you arrange your equipment in your bag.
+You can use covers; without them, they will mark quickly.
+And, please stay away from rocks wheres possible.

 TESTING CRITERIA USED FOR EVALUATION